miloszmisiek/ci_p1_ecocity/README.md

   - Heading is in the form of a quiz question to puzzle the user.
   - Four sections with attached images of selected climate change facts with short text describing problems.
   - The intention is to give user a specific data about human environmental impact to reflect on the issue.
+  - Source websites are attached in the paragraphs.
+They are hyperlinks, when hovered with mouse pointer, the font increases to differentiate from the rest of text.

 ![Essential Facts](/assets/images/readme/essential-facts.png)